 Effective managers are effective two-way communicators.
 “Two-way” means they first listen to make sure that they hear what others are saying, and then they respond in a way that shows others that they have been heard and understood.
-This helps reduce defensiveness, promote self-esteem, and defuse emotional exchanges, which, in turn, enables people to engage in productive problem solving.
+This helps reduce defensiveness, promote self-esteem, and defuse emotional exchanges, which, in turn, enables people to engage in productive problem-solving.
 The three listening skills are:

-- Empathizing – Reflecting back, in your own words, your understanding of what the person is feeling and the reason for the feeling—without adding any opinions or advice
+- Empathizing – Reflecting back, in your own words, your understanding of what the person is feeling and the reason for the feeling—without adding any opinions or advice.

-- Questioning – Used when you need to collect additional information, clarify information, and encourage problem solving
+- Questioning – Used when you need to collect additional information, clarify information, and encourage problem-solving.

 Focus on Behavior

 When discussing performance, it is important to be specific about what a person is doing or saying.
 This puts the focus on the person’s behavior or actions, rather than on attitude or personality, which is likely to provoke defensiveness.
-If your boss told you that you “lack commitment,” you would not know exactly what you needed to do differently.
+If your boss said that you “lack commitment,” you would not know exactly what you needed to do differently.
 To improve your performance you would need to know what was it that you said or did that indicated to your boss that you lacked commitment.
 Are you arriving late to meetings?
 Are you missing deadlines?
 Are you failing to provide team members with needed information or updates?

 Balanced feedback gives others information on what they are doing effectively (performance and behaviors) and on what they could do differently to better meet expectations, to be more effective, or to improve future performance results.